 |

-The HMO considered
+The HMO Health Insurance Plan is considered

-being the most affordable system.
+the most affordable system.
 The insured has to select a Primary

 Care Physician (PCP) doctor from the plan’s directory.
 The PCP has